actix/actix-website/content/docs/testing.md

 # Integration tests

 There are a few methods for testing your application.
-Actix-web can be used to run the application with specific handlers in a real HTTP server.
+Actix Web can be used to run the application with specific handlers in a real HTTP server.

 `TestRequest::get()`, `TestRequest::post()` and other methods can be used to send requests to the test server.